Platelet Rich Plasma Therapy for Knee Osteoarthritis

 But sporting ability was not different between the 2 groups.
 PRP prescription was significantly more helpful for relieving patients’ pain compared to corticosteroids .It’s also notable that using PRP was more helpful in improving the 20-meter-walk test than corticosteroid treatment but none of the treatments had any impact on active flexion Range of Motion ،passive flexion Range of Motion and flexion contracture.

-This study demonstrated that one shot of PRP injection, decreased joint pain more and longer-term, alleviated the symptoms, and enhanced the activity of daily living and quality of life in short-term duration in comparison with corticosteroid.1
+This study demonstrated that one shot of PRP injection, decreased joint pain more and longer-term, alleviated the symptoms, and enhanced the activity of daily living and quality of life in short-term duration in comparison with corticosteroid.2

-The pratfalls of basing opinion on a single injection of Platelet Rich Plasma Therapy are many and outlined below.
+The pitfalls of basing opinion on a single injection of Platelet Rich Plasma Therapy are many and outlined below.
 Fortunately in the above research, the study authors make it clear they were testing one injection of PRP vs one injection of cortisone.
 In other studies the entire classification of PRP can be given a positive or negative outcome based on a single injection – this of course would not be accurate as discussed below.

 Some research is now moving away from trying to prove or not prove Platelet Rich Plasma Therapy is effective for knee osteoarthritis.
 Now research is more trying to explain how PRP works and move forward with treatment guidelines from there.